-Department Administrative Manual Section 3004 - Standards of Conduct Policy Key Policy - Standards of Conduct Policy Human Resources Office
+Department Administrative Manual Section 3004 - Standards of Conduct Policy Key Policy - Standards of Conduct Policy Division of Human Resources

 WORKPLACE VIOLENCE PREVENTION AND SECURITY POLICY

 The Department of Water Resources (Department) will strive to provide a safe and secure work environment for its employees and safe premises for its visitors and invitees.
 Violent acts or threats of violence are prohibited.